shubhamrajput0369/HTML-Code/README.md

 1.6 Iframes tag in HTML

-1.7 Unordered List.html
+1.7 Unordered List tag in HTML

-1.8 Ordered List.html
+1.8 Ordered List tag in HTML

-1.9 Description List.html
+1.9 Description List tag in HTML

-2.0 Table.html
+2.0 Table tags in HTML

-2.1 Entities.html
+2.1 Entities concept in HTML

-2.2 Form 1.html
+2.2 Form 1 tags in HTML

-2.3 Form 2.html
+2.3 Form 2 tags in HTML

-2.4 Text Decoration.html
+2.4 Text Decoration tags in HTML

-2.5 Comment.html
+2.5 Comment tag in HTML

     Coming Soon.....